 Veto vs NeMo Guardrails

-NVIDIA's NeMo Guardrails is a well-built open-source toolkit for keeping chatbots on track.
+NVIDIA's NeMo Guardrails is an open-source toolkit for keeping chatbots on track.
 It controls what the model says.
 Veto controls what the agent does.
 Different problems, different architectures, and in many cases, complementary solutions.

 Veto is the right tool when your agent takes real-world actions through tool calls and you need to authorize, deny, or escalate those actions before they execute.
 It operates at the tool-call boundary, not the conversation boundary.

-The question isn't which is "better."
-It's whether your risk surface is what the model says or what the agent does.
-For many production systems, it's both.
+The right question is whether your risk profile is what the model says or what the agent does.
+For many production systems, it is both.

 What NeMo Guardrails does